abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 And removing the set, so it's no longer an element of itself would just take us back to where we started, so we have no way to go --- this is Russell's paradox.

-Resolving the paradox in set theory
+### Resolving the paradox in set theory
----

 The set of sets that do not contain themselves doesn't sound like a very useful set.
 And it really isn't --- in fact, I haven't seen it mentioned for any other reason, other than the construction of Russell's paradox.
 So, most people's initial reaction when learning about Russell's paradox would be something like this:

->"Wait, can't we just add some rules that say that you cannot draw the set of set that don't contain itself?"
+>"Wait, can't we just add some rules that say that you cannot draw the set of sets that don't contain themselves?"

 This was exactly what the mathematicians Ernst Zermelo and Abraham Fraenkel set out to do (no pun intended).
 And the extra rules they added led to a new definition of set theory, known as *Zermelo–Fraenkel set theory*, or *ZFC* (the *C* at the end is a separate story) which is a version of set theory that is free of paradoxes.
 ZFC was a success, and it is still in use today, however it compromises one of the best features that sets have, namely their *simplicity*.